 What is an HPtE Strategy®?

-An HPtE Strategy® is an organisation strategy that finds synergy between commercial responsibility, consumer value and culture to create sustainable high performance.
+An HPtE Strategy® is a Leadership Strategy that finds synergy between commercial responsibility, consumer value and culture to create sustainable high performance.

 An HPtE Strategy® evaporates the tension and conflict between people in order to release their full potential.